A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs

-Here we focus on the explicitly given forms, that is, $\max\{a\cdot \xp : \MM \xp \le b, \xp \ge 0\}$ and $\min\{a\cdot \xd : \MM \xd \ge b, \xd \ge 0\}$, when the polytope $P$ is the positive orthant.
-Explicitly given packing and covering are important special cases of linear programming, including, for example, fractional set cover, multicommodity flow problems with given paths, and variants of these problems.
+This paper focuses on {\em explicitly given} packing and covering problems, that is, $\max\{a\cdot \xp : \MM \xp \le b, \xp \ge 0\}$ and $\min\{a\cdot \xd : \MM \xd \ge b, \xd \ge 0\}$, where the polytope $P$ is just the positive orthant.
+Explicitly given packing and covering are important special cases of linear programming, including, for example, fractional set cover, multicommodity flow problems with given paths, two-player zero-sum matrix games with non-negative payoffs, and variants of these problems.

-We give a $(1\pm\eps)$-approximation algorithm --- that is, an algorithm that returns feasible primal and dual solutions whose costs are within a given factor $1\pm\eps$ of $\opt$.
-The algorithm is inherently randomized.
-With high probability, it runs in time $O(\inputsize + (\rows+\columns)\log(\inputsize)/\eps^2)$, where $\inputsize$ is the number of non-zero entries in the constraint matrix and $\rows+\columns$ is the number of rows plus columns (i.e., constraints plus variables).
+The paper gives a $(1+\eps)$-approximation algorithm --- that is, an algorithm that returns feasible primal and dual solutions whose costs are within a given factor $1+\eps$ of $\opt$.
+With high probability, it runs in time $O((\rows+\columns)\log(\inputsize)/\eps^2 + \inputsize)$, where $\inputsize$ -- the input size -- is the number of non-zero entries in the constraint matrix and $\rows+\columns$ is the number of rows plus columns (i.e., constraints plus variables).

-For even moderately dense problems, $r$ and $c$ are $o(n)$ and the $1/\eps^2$ term in the running time is multiplied by only a sub-linear term.